liangti/coroutine-impl/README.md

 ## Background

-Normal function call like A calls B, execution will back to A ONLY after B finished.
+Normal function call like A calls B, execution control will back to A ONLY after B finished.
 The stack of B will get clean up and A will continue from last function call(B) to execute the rest of the code.

-Coroutine is a concept that allow execution to be passed around two tasks A and B, so that while A executes it could yield to B and while B wants to stop it could yield back to A to let A continue.
+Coroutine is a concept that allows execution to be passed around two tasks A and B, so that while A executes it could yield to B and while B wants to stop it could yield back to A to let A continue.